 Krabi is a popular destination in Thailand, which means a lot of people travel there, especially during high season.
 Depending on where you are coming from, busses or trains are once a day, and I bet you don’t want to get stuck in a place because you forgot to book your tickets.

 For more travel tips and inspiration read our articles and guides about Thailand here.
-If you need any help planning, drop us a message on the comments below.
+If you need any help planning, drop us a message in the comments below.
 Happy Travels!

-Love this post?
-Pin this guide for later!
+Love this guide about getting to Krabi?
+Then Pin it for later!